 Leading up to the 2018 midterm elections, several administration officials appear to have used their positions for political activity, including Administrator of the Centers for Medicare & Medicaid Services Seema Verma.
 CREW also filed Freedom of Information Act requests and requests for investigations with 18 agencies to ensure that taxpayers aren’t paying for administration officials to campaign for congressional candidates.

 While several officials from across the administration have been reprimanded for using their positions for political activity, the problematic behavior continues with no signs of stopping.
-CREW has filed several complaints that are still outstanding.
+Only three days after OSC recommended that Kellyanne Conway be removed from federal service following her violations, Ivanka Trump tweeted about Trump’s election, in violation of the Hatch Act.
+CREW has filed several other complaints that are still outstanding.
 CREW is committed to tracking abuses of official positions in whatever form they come, and taking action to hold those who continue to violate the Hatch Act to account.

 Reprimanded for Hatch Act violations following CREW complaints:

 Madeleine Westerhout Complaint, Reprimand